-Dense and complete work of an eager and curious man, of a photographer engaged, I had posed the world on the table, was published during a retrospective exhibition in Reims, shortly before his disappearance.
-It's both a travel diary and a diary.
-Photographer of the moment, he captures the poetry of a snowy landscape like the tragedy of Kosovo refugees in Albania.
+Dense and complete work of an avid and curious man, of a committed photographer, I had put the world on the table, was published on the occasion of a retrospective exhibition in Reims, shortly before its disappearance.
+It is both a travel journal and an intimate diary.
+Photographer of the moment, he captures the poetry of a snowy landscape like the drama of refugees from Kosovo in Albania.

-Man anchored in the present, sensitive to the world, his gaze is benevolent and without judgement, and his images are timeless.
-He knows how to grab the details that say everything, the looks of the simple people or the helpless, their silences.
+A man anchored in the present, sensitive to the world, his gaze is benevolent and without judgment, and his images are timeless.
+He knows how to catch details that tell everything, the looks of simple people or the poor, their silences.

-His photographs in black and white with powerful contrasts, often taken in the medium format, move far beyond their perfect composition or the beauty of their blurs.
-Rarely has a photographer known so well about men, their history, landscapes, their geography, and little things of their daily lives.
+His black-and-white photographs with powerful contrasts, often taken in medium format, move far beyond their perfect composition or the beauty of their blurs.
+Rarely has a photographer been able to speak so well about men, their history, landscapes, their geography, and the small things of their daily lives.

-His portraits, including the greatest artists of our time, writers, painters, musicians, are sublimely delicate.
+His portraits, especially of the greatest artists of our time, writers, painters, musicians, are sublime of delicacy.

-What if Gérard Rondeau was, for ever, this tree with a massive trunk, well anchored to the ground, which he photographed in the Marne…
+And if Gérard Rondeau was, for ever, this tree with a solid trunk, well anchored to the ground, which he photographed in the Marne…